Puris are tasty, but not really healthy as foods go. To add a touch of healthiness to the deep-fried Indian flatbreads, make these beetroot puris.

 Make 8 to 12 portions of the dough and roll into balls.
 The size of the balls can be small or big depending on whether you want big or small puris.
 Smaller puris look nice, but they take more of your precious time.

-Now here’s a trick we learned from Kanta, our aunt’s maid.
+Now here’s a trick we learned from Kanta, our aunt’s maid, who also taught us how to make a yummy murgh kasuri chicken curry.
 Instead of rolling out small 4 or 5-inch-sized puris, roll out a few large chappati-sized puris.
 That’s about 7 or 8 inches in diameter.
 Once you’ve rolled it out, cut it into 4 or 6 pie-shaped quarters and fry them.
 Saves time, and makes the puris look different.

-When you fry the beetroot puris in hot oil, they will puff up and fill with air.
-Turn them over for a few minutes and fry till slightly brown, or till the sides turn brown.
+When you fry a beetroot poori in hot oil, it will puff up and fill with air.
+Turn it over for a few minutes and fry till slightly brown, or till the sides turn brown.

 Use a skimmer spoon to remove the pooris from the oil, so that the oil drains out.
 A skimmer spoon is a sieve-like spoon that’s used in cooking where you want to separate solids from the liquids.
 In India, we call the skimmer spoon a jhara.

 Add the pooris to an insulated casserole and cover.
 You might want to line the casserole with kitchen towels aka tissue paper to absorb the excess oil before adding the puris here.
 And that’s it for your easy beetroot puris recipe!
-Your beetroot puris are ready to eat.
+Your yummy beet puris are ready to eat. 🙂

 Sweet Beetroot Puris (Indian Beetroot Flatbread)

 Click the stars to add your rating!
 Left you don’t like it, right you love it!